-- L = Actual lateral load applied (kips). - V = Actual vertical load applied (kips), or static vertical wheel load if vertical load is not measured. - GWP = Gage Widening Projection, which means the measured gage widening, which is the difference between loaded and unloaded gage, at the applied loads, projected to reference loads of 16 kips of lateral force and 33 kips of vertical force.
+- LTG = Loaded track gage measured by the GRMS vehicle at a point no more than 12 inches from the lateral load application. - L = Actual lateral load applied (kips). - V = Actual vertical load applied (kips), or static vertical wheel load if vertical load is not measured. - GWP = Gage Widening Projection, which means the measured gage widening, which is the difference between loaded and unloaded gage, at the applied loads, projected to reference loads of 16 kips of lateral force and 33 kips of vertical force.